-The list is not based on membership but on actual worship attendance – adults and children, all services, all physical campuses on an average weekend for the year.
+The list is not based on membership, seating capacity or building size but on actual worship attendance – adults and children, all services, all physical campuses on an average weekend for the year, not counting anyone twice.
 It is limited to Protestant congregations.
 Multisite churches are counted as part of one congregation if they are all under the same leader and governance, adhere to the same doctrine, identify together under a similar name or association, and share finances at some level.

 (To download a copy to your computer, click the image above, then choose File –> Download as)

 Feel free also to publicize or cite this listing.
 The shortcut link is www.leadnet.org/world.
 Also if you’d like to receive news and information on resources of interest for leaders of growing churches, please subscribe to our free e-newsletter: Leadership Network Advance.

 People sometimes ask how I get information that goes on the list.
 Sources include email correspondence both with the churches and those who have visited or studied them.
 I also study the church websites along with newspaper or Internet articles about the churches, often with help from the Google Chrome’s Translate function; today alone I’ve used it to translate from Hungarian, German, Spanish, Malay, and Portuguese.
 I especially reach out to scholars of religion in the same country as the church in question.